Here’s a sneak peek Part 5, the Fall of Westred begins here. There was another sneak peek of Episode 1 and here’s episode 4.

 By the time my door opened again, I felt so sick I could barely stand up.
 I tried, and he waved me back into the chair.
 He was tall, not a bulky military man, but had broad shoulders.
 I felt like I knew him, or I’d seen him before.
 Was he famous?
 I’d never met anyone from the Legion, though.

 His hair was silver, parted severely on the left, and his eyes eagle-sharp.
 His uniform was pressed crisp with sharp edges, and had the Westred crest, as well as the Legion triangle on his front chest.
-His gold coat had white trim, which marked him as a Tower trained Legion.
-He wore an arm guard over his left arm, with a silvery magic script wrapped around it — shielding magic.
-His hands were smooth and the fingernails meticulously groomed.
+On His gold coat was white trim, which marked him as a Tower-trained Legion.
+He wore an armed guard over his left arm, with a silvery magic script wrapped around it — shielding magic.
+His hands were smooth and his fingernails were meticulously groomed.

 “My apologies, Miss Arthur, for keeping you waiting so long.”
 He set down a tray with a cup of coffee and a large blueberry muffin, the berries ready to burst out of it.
 My stomach tightened.
 I was hungry, sure, but this felt like a bribe.
 And that made me lose my appetite.
 I picked up the coffee cup to warm my hands.